 Mireille Ferrari

-Team Leader, Communications and Outreach
+Team Leader, Strategic communications and outreach

 Before joining ILRI, Mireille worked with the World Food Programme Somalia Country Office where she was responsible for donor and strategic communications.
 She has worked on project and corporate communications with the Centre for International Forestry Research (CIFOR) in Indonesia and the Asian Development Bank in the Philippines.
-She was Communications Director at Sayara Strategies in Afghanistan, where she led public information campaigns for USAID, UN agencies, NGOs and government ministries.
+She was Communications Director at Sayara Strategies in Afghanistan, where she led public information and behavior change campaigns for USAID, UN agencies, NGOs and government ministries.

 My Blog Posts